egavrev/mytrackerai/README.md

 - [ ] add all data to vector for embedings using sqlite-vss
 - [ ] Updation in the summary dashboard for an elaborate overview of progress.
 - [ ] In reports add categories to group and summarize my items.
+- [ ] Connect to LLM with options to summarize my activity for a week.
+- [ ] Think of a list of prompts tow extract match of info from your data.